SrRohitKandpal/100-days-of-code/log.md

 **Thoughts:** Weekend lessened consistency in work.
 Have to improve speed to learn a little bit fast.

 **Link to work:** You can check today's work progress here https://www.codeschool.com/users/SrRohitKandpal

+### Day 11: March 12, 2017

+**Today's Progress**: Moved ahead with only codeschool Javscript Road Trip Part 2 and completed 2 more levels again,

+**Thoughts:** I'm not sure if it's okay to put tutorials hours in this log.
+I will confirm it and then let you know all.

+**Link to work:** You can check today's work progress here https://www.codeschool.com/users/SrRohitKandpal